Phillips 66 (PSX) Bundle

 Phillips 66's Strategic Advantages

-To gain more insights into the company's guiding principles, explore Mission Statement, Vision, & Core Values of Phillips 66 (PSX).
+You can see how these strategic priorities align with the company's bedrock principles by reading their Mission Statement, Vision, & Core Values of Phillips 66 (PSX).

 Phillips 66 (PSX) How It Makes Money